drhsqlite/fossil-mirror/www/gitusers.md

 you about unmanaged files in your local check-out.
 There is a separate "`fossil extras`" command for that.

+<a id="rebase"></a>
 ## There Is No Rebase

-Fossil does not support rebase.
+Fossil does not support rebase, [on purpose][3].

-This is a [deliberate design decision][3] that has been thoroughly, carefully, and throughtfully discussed, many times.
-If you are fond of rebase, you should read the [Rebase Considered Harmful][3] document carefully before expressing your views.
+This is a deliberate design decision that the Fossil community has thought about carefully and discussed many times, resulting in the linked document.
+If you are fond of rebase, you should read it carefully before expressing your views: it not only answers many of the common arguments in favor of rebase known at the time the document’s first draft was written, it’s been revised multiple times to address less common objections as well.
+Chances are not good that you are going to come up with a new objection that we haven’t already considered and addressed there.

 [3]: ./rebaseharm.md

+<a id="btnames"></a>
 ## Branch and Tag Names

 Fossil has no special restrictions on the names of tags and branches,